JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

 ![installed apps list](deployment-md-images/installed_apps.PNG)

 Any time that a new app is added or any time that a data model is changed there are few commands that you will need to issue.
-As a genreal rule of thumb, I like to run a few extra commands just to make sure anything I'm migrating to the database is correct.
+As a general rule of thumb, I like to run a few extra commands just to make sure anything I'm migrating to the database is correct.
 Just before I detail the commands, if you switch databases and you haven't made the migrations on the new database, you will have to run the migrations again.
 The commands are:

 1. python3 manage.py makemigrations --dry-run - This shows a dry run of the creation of the migrations script without actually making the migrations, this allows you to check that the migrations are within the scope that you require.